IceHe/lib/snips/markdown/markdown-style-guide.md

 >
 > Instead of using a huge sentence, make the header a summary to the huge sentence, and write the huge sentence as the first paragraph beneath the header.

-_Rationale : if automatic IDs are generated by the implementation, it is:_
+_Rationale: if automatic IDs are generated by the implementation, it is:_

 - _Easier to refer to the header later while editing_
 - _Less likely that the IDs will break due to rephrasing_